polaternez/predicting-used-car-price-UK/README.md

 # UK Used Car Price Estimator: Project Overview
-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
-* Scraped over 1000 job descriptions from glassdoor using python and selenium
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* The tool that predicts used car prices was created for new car buyers.
+* Take 100,000 UK Used Car Data set from Kaggle.
+* Exploratory Data Analysis (EDA)
+* Feature engineering
+* Train different models and evaluate them using cross validation.
-* Built a client facing API using flask
+* Built a client facing API using Flask

 ## Code and Resources Used
 **Python Version:** 3.7